cityjson/cjval/README.md

 `cjval` is a library and has 3 different binaries:

-  1. `cjval` to validate a CityJSON file
+  1. `cjval` to validate a CityJSON file (it downloads automatically Extensions)
   2. `cjfval` to validate a stream of CityJSONFeature (from stdin)
   3. `cjvalext` to validate a [CityJSON Extension file](https://www.cityjson.org/specs/#the-extension-file)